About Almond Flour

 What is very important is to use organic almonds that have been soaked overnight and dried for usually 24 hours and then ground.
 Or, as an alternative, you can soak the almonds overnight, rinse well and use the almonds to make your own almond milk.
 When you strain the milk you will end up with a ton of “pulp” that strains out.
 Then you can dehydrate it and have almond meal that is perfect for baking.

 Almond flour is good in “quick-bread” type recipes, like muffins, nut breads, and pancakes.
 It’s not good for foods such as bread that require a real dough (you can’t knead it).
 Usually, more eggs are required when baking with almond meal to provide more structure.
 Almond meal can also be used for breading fish, but one must be careful with it, cooking at lower heat as it does burn more easily than wheat flour.
+Half a cup of ground almonds contains about 10 grams of carbohydrate, 6 of which are fiber, for a net carb count of 4 grams of carbohydrate.
+That half cup also contains 10 grams of protein, 23 grams of fat, and 273 calories.

 - Coconut flour is rich in protein, fiber and good fat which makes it exceptionally filling.